sist-cs120/acoustic-lan/src/project_1/part_1.md

 | >99% | -0% |

 (Tasks with 'Optional' tag are optional tasks.
 The instructor is responsible for checking and grading the optional tasks.
 Contact the instructor to check if you have finished one or more of them.
 Part 4 is checked by TAs)

+### Tips

+a.
+Do not use very long frames.
+This is because the ADC/DAC rates of different devices are slightly different (i.e., frequency offset).
+For a one-second recoding, the number of samples from different devices may have differences up to ~100 samples, which will affect the synchronization for long frames.

+b.
+Do not use a very short header.
+Speaker takes time to warm up (see ringing effect [1]).